davidpagnon/Sports2D/README.md

 ### Use OpenPose for multi-person, more accurate analysis

-OpenPose is slower than OpenPose, but more accurate.
+OpenPose is slower than BlazePose, but usually more accurate.
 It also allows for the detection of multiple persons, whose indices are consistent across frames.

 1. **Install OpenPose** (instructions [there](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md)). \
 *Windows portable demo works fine.*